Cold Fetish

 - Sensory Overload Play29/100Sensation & PainA consensual sensation-play practice of deliberately flooding the senses with intense, layered, or competing input, such as overlapping touch, temperature, sound, and light, to produce an overwhelming, disorienting state.
 It is the mirror image of sensory deprivation.29

-From Greek psychros ("cold") plus the combining form -philia ("love, attraction"); the near-synonym cryophilia uses Greek kryos ("cold, frost"), and psychrocism is built on the same psychros root.
-These are modern lay-glossary coinages rather than terms with an established clinical pedigree, so the derivation is offered with that caveat.
+From Greek psychros ("cold") plus the combining form -philia ("love of, attraction to"); the near-synonym cryophilia is built on Greek kryos ("icy cold, frost"), and psychrocism draws on the same psychros root.
+All three are modern lay-glossary coinages on the Krafft-Ebing pattern of -philia names rather than terms with a clinical pedigree, and no first use is documented.

 temperature · cold sensation · skin sensation